Half Pint Brawlers

 In 2010, Spike TV aired the first season of the Half Pint Brawlers, during which the Brawlers performed shows at a maximum security prison, on Bourbon Street, at a redneck festival, and with luchadores in Mexico.
 The show was produced by the Lumberjack Crew and Idea Factory.

 The show drew controversy; the Little People of America objected to the Brawlers' repeated use of the word midget and attempted to have the show canceled.
 TMZ followed the controversy and covered the Brawlers' use of the word.

-The Half Pint Brawlers made an appearance in a skit for the 2010 Paramount Pictures comedy documentary Jackass 3D, where Jason Acuña aka "Wee Man" gets into a bar fight with some of the members after one of them finds him at a bar with his girlfriend (played by Terra Jolé).
+The Half Pint Brawlers made an appearance in a skit for the 2010 Paramount Pictures comedy documentary Jackass 3D, where Jason Acuña a.k.a.
+"Wee Man" gets into a bar fight with some of the members after one of them finds him at a bar with his girlfriend (played by Terra Jolé).

 On September 9, 2020, the founder of the Half Pint Brawlers, Stevie Lee Richardson, also known as Puppet The Psycho Dwarf, died at his home in Illinois.